PatrickRogg/wm-tippspiel/README.md

 ## Customizability
 * Change the Admin Login and Password in die application.yml file
-* Swap out the ImportDaten.xlsx with the new Games from the WorldCup
+* Swap out the ImportDaten.xlsx and put in your own games you want to bet on

 ## Used Technology